All Saints Day Guatemala

 7-day trip

-Experience the Day of the Death in the town of Sumpango, Guatemala.
+Experience the All Saints Day in the town of Sumpango, Guatemala.
 Eyewitness the celebrations as giant brightly-colored kites fly into the air.
 Our guides teach you about Mayan history and culture and how they honor their forefathers once a year through this festival.

 Join a tour of Lake Atitlan, including visits to cooperatives, and artisans, market visits, and a tour of the delightful city of Antigua Guatemala.
 Participate in this festival and a central highlights Guatemala trip all in one holiday.
 Additionally, you can choose between the Kite Festival and the celebrations in Todos Santos.